 UALR works with the Collaborative Institutional Training Initiative (CITI) Program to provide training for faculty, staff, and students on the ethical conduct of research activities.
 All UALR faculty, staff, and students have access to the many courses and testing applications offered on the CITI website.
 These courses provide the basic understanding necessary for researchers to work in a responsible and ethical manner.

-UALR requires that all faculty and others conducting research take and pass the test for the Responsible Conduct of Research, or RCR.¬†This test must be repeated every three years for you to remain in good standing.
-Upon successful completion of the RCR course and test, you may print off a certificate indicating you have completed this requirement.
+Additionally, UALR requires that all UALR personnel, including faculty, staff, and students, conducting research take and pass the CITI test for the Responsible Conduct of Research (RCR).
+This test must be repeated every three years for you to remain in good standing.
+Upon successful completion of the RCR course and test, you should print off the certificate of completion.
 You will then meet the requirements of the National Science Foundation and other federal, state, local, and private agencies for conducting ethical research.

 - Institution should be University of Arkansas at Little Rock

-- If you request CME/CEU credits payment will be up to you
+- If you request CME/CEU credits, you will be responsible for paying for them

-and click ‘Submit’.
-Fill in details on the subsequent page, e.g. language, highest degree etc. and click ‘Submit’ again.
+- After you click ‘Submit’, fill in details on the subsequent page, e.g. language, highest degree, etc., and click ‘Submit’ again.

-Other courses are available, such as the Animal Care section, which must be taken by individuals doing work involving those area or subjects.¬†You will see these courses on the list when you access the “add a course” section.
-Please check with your supervisor or call the research office with any questions on what may be required.
+Other courses are available, such as the Animal Care section, which must be taken by individuals doing work involving those areas or subjects.
+You will see these courses on the list when you access the “add a course” section.
+Please check with your supervisor or call a research compliance officer with any questions on what may be required.